Shrewsbury: Literary and performance heritage

 William Shakespeare set the last two acts of his play, Henry IV, Part 1, written around 1596, near the town.
 It has been suggested, placing reliance on a record of a performance by his company, the King's Men in the town between 1603 and 1605, and supposed familiarity with the landscape; that Shakespeare performed in the town and knew the area.
-Edward I's 13th centaury engagement with the town, and the execution of Welsh Prince Dafydd ap Gruffydd, was dramatized in George Peele's Elizabethan play 'The Famous Chronicle of King Edward the First (c.1592).
+Edward I's 13th century engagement with the town, and the execution of Welsh Prince Dafydd ap Gruffydd, was dramatized in George Peele's Elizabethan play 'The Famous Chronicle of King Edward the First (c.1592).

 The playwright George Farquhar's 1706 play The Recruiting Officer is set in the town.